 Program Description: The program includes four educational components: namely, general education, technical foundations, content skills and knowledge and work-based learning.
 The content skills and knowledge and work-based learning components are specific to the field of fire service.

-Program Requirements: To receive the AAS degree, the student must complete a minimum of 66 credits with a grade point average of 2.0 or better.
+Program Requirements: To receive the Associate of Applied Science Degree, you must complete a minimum of 69 credits with a grade point average of 2.0 or better.